BlueSwordM/aom-av1-psy/doc/AlgorithmDescription.md

 8x8 block are identified and stored together with the reference frame index in a temporal MV buffer.
-In an example shown in Figure 5, the MV of reference frame 1 (R1) pointing from R1 to a reference frame of R1 is identified, i.e., MVref, which passes the a 8x8 block (shaded in blue dots) of current frame.
+In an example shown in Figure 5, the MV of reference frame 1 (R1) pointing from R1 to a reference frame of R1 is identified, i.e., MVref, which passes a 8x8 block (shaded in blue dots) of current frame.
 Then this MVref is stored in the temporal MV buffer associated with this 8x8 block.
 <figure class="image"> <center><img src="img\inter_motion_field.svg"
-alt="Directional intra" width="800" /><figcaption>Figure 5: Motion field
+alt="Directional intra" width="800" /><figcaption>Figure 7: Motion field
 estimation by linear projection</figcaption></figure> Finally, given a couple of pre-defined block coordinates, the associated MVs stored in the temporal MV buffer are identified and projected accordingly to derive a temporal MV predictor which points from the current block to its reference frame, e.g., MV0 in Figure 5.
-In Figure 6, the pre-defined block positions for derviging temporal MV predictors of a 16x16 block are shown and up to 7 blocks will be checked to find valid temporal MV predictors.<figure class="image"> <center><img src="img\inter_tmvp_positions.svg" alt="Directional intra" width="300" /><figcaption>Figure 5: Block positions for deriving temporal MV predictors</figcaption></figure> The temporal MV predictors are checked after the nearest spatial MV predictors but before the non-adjacent spatial MV predictors.
+In Figure 6, the pre-defined block positions for deriving temporal MV predictors of a 16x16 block are shown and up to 7 blocks will be checked to find valid temporal MV predictors.<figure class="image"> <center><img src="img\inter_tmvp_positions.svg" alt="Directional intra" width="300" /><figcaption>Figure 8: Block positions for deriving temporal MV predictors</figcaption></figure> The temporal MV predictors are checked after the nearest spatial MV predictors but before the non-adjacent spatial MV predictors.